-You can determine how null values will be handled by adjusting loss of signal and gap filling settings in the Alert Conditions UI.
+To determine how null values will be handled, adjust the loss of signal and gap filling settings in the Alert conditions UI.

 You can avoid

 NULL values entirely with a query order of operations shortcut.
-Do this by using a
+To do this, use a

-filter sub-clause, then including all filter elements within that sub-clause.
+filter sub-clause, then include all filter elements within that sub-clause.
 The main body of the query should include a

 SELECT clause will then run and apply the filter elements to the data returned by the main body of the query, which will return a value of

 0 if the filter elements result in no matching data.

 SELECT filter(count(*), WHERE result = 'SUCCESS' AND monitorName = 'My Favorite Monitor') FROM SyntheticCheck